When was the last time you saw the most adorable cat toy and brought it home, only to watch your kitty sniff at it and then walk away?

 In fact, some cats are a bit obsessed with the plastic grocery bags.
 One woman shared, “My cat licks bags,” and another responded, “It’s like they are making sweet love to them!”
 My goodness!
 What a racy game!

 Many people shared plastic drinking straws as a cat favorite, especially, as one cat mom reported, “when pulled from a freshly made cold drink.”

 If your house is like mine, wine corks are abundant.
 Many wine-drinking cat moms reported that their cats love batting around those aromatic little corks of happiness.

-Other toys that received numerous mentions include Q-Tips, tinfoil balls, rolls of toilet paper, and the ring from the gallon of milk.
-“Midnight used to play fetch with the bottle caps -- it was so cute!” recalled one wistful cat mom.
-Beware of smaller items that cats can choke on.
-Supervise play time!
+Other toys that received numerous mentions include Q-Tips, tinfoil balls, rolls of toilet paper, twist ties, and the ring from the gallon of milk.
+“Midnight used to play fetch with the bottle caps — it was so cute!” recalled one wistful cat mom.

 My cats love dangly stuff.
 Necklaces and ribbon mesmerize them.
 I swear Pugsley can hear a tape measure a mile away.
 He comes running from wherever he is in the house to play.